MICHR Overview and Programs

 Community Engagement Program: MICHR’s Community Engagement (CE) program fosters community-academic partnerships and community-engaged research (CEnR).
 CE develops, demonstrates, and disseminates strategies promoting translational science and the science of CEnR, and enhances the ability of community-academic partnerships to address community health priorities equitably across the state of Michigan.
 CE provides various services to support both community and academic partners, including consultation, education, and funding to support research projects in community-engaged settings.
 CE services are available to a broad base of partners, including academics, community members, health providers, and others engaged in collaborative research efforts to improve community and population health.
 MICHR also maintains strong and active relationships with community partners and organizations statewide that work together to foster university-community research partnerships and facilitate specific CEnR projects.

-Education and Mentoring Group: The Education and Mentoring Group (EMG) provides multidisciplinary education, career development, and mentoring programs for clinical and translational research teams across U-M. Offerings include mentored research programs such as the Mentored Clinical Scientists Career Development Program (MICHR K), Predoctoral T32 training in translational science, Postdoctoral T32 training in translational science, and a pre-doctoral Summer Immersion program.
-EMG also offers educational and training initiatives including, a summer research immersion program to train new clinical research professionals, workshops and training resources for clinical research coordinators, clinical trials training for faculty and staff, mentorship education and training, and also instruction in scientific writing, research methods, and responsible conduct of research.
+Education and Mentoring Group: The Education and Mentoring Group (EMG) provides multidisciplinary education, career development, and mentoring programs for clinical and translational research teams across U-M. Offerings include programs such as the Mentored Clinical Scientists Career Development Program (MICHR K12), Predoctoral T32 training in translational science, Postdoctoral T32 training in translational science, and a pre-doctoral Translational Science Summer Immersion program.
+EMG also offers education and training initiatives including a summer immersion program to train new clinical research professionals, workshops and training resources for clinical research coordinators, clinical trials training for faculty and staff, and instruction in scientific writing, research methods, and responsible conduct of research.
 Additionally, EMG offers research and evaluation studies to demonstrate the impact of our competency-based approach to education and consultations to other U-M units regarding educational initiatives.
-EMG also provides the health community with access to online training resources through the Development, Implementation, and AssessMent Of Novel Training in Domain-based competencies (DIAMOND) portal.
+EMG also provides the health community with access to online training resources through the DIAMOND portal.
 DIAMOND is a federated professional development platform that provides just-in-time training resources to clinicians and study team members that is tailored to their needs.
 Resources on the platform are curated from throughout the CTSA consortium.
+EMG Facilities and Resources: The EMG has experience in the multimedia learning environment and can provide guidance to study teams regarding development of digital and just-in-time learning products.
+Our team of education experts can provide advice in the development of webinars, e-learning modules, and virtual learning and instruction.

 Informatics Program: MICHR’s Informatics team consists of staff who have specialized knowledge and experience in clinical research systems and processes.
 Informatics develops, implements, and supports informatics software for clinical research investigators and currently provides researchers with several web-based systems.
-For example, REDCap (Research Electronic Data Capture), is a secure web-based application designed to support electronic data capture for clinical research studies.
+For example, REDCap (Research Electronic Data Capture) is a secure web-based application designed to support electronic data capture for clinical research studies.
 REDCap provides an intuitive interface for data entry, audit trails, automated export and import procedures, and advanced features such as branching logic and calculated fields.
-Informatics staff provide the highest quality REDCap database development and maintenance support for single and multi-center clinical and behavioral studies in accordance with standard operating procedures, good clinical practice, and appropriate regulatory requirements.
+Informatics staff provide REDCap database development and maintenance support for single- and multi-center clinical and behavioral studies in accordance with standard operating procedures, good clinical practice, and applicable regulatory requirements.
 Informatics staff can be engaged with study teams to assist or design REDCap project databases built for efficient collection, management, and analysis of research data.
 In addition, Informatics has developed EMERSE (Electronic Medical Record Search Engine), which provides a self-service web-based tool for authorized users to search clinical notes from electronic medical records.
 Users can input their own terms or phrases and get results within seconds.
 The clinical notes include admission, discharge, and progress notes, as well as ambulatory care notes and notes from radiology, pathology, and other reports going back to 1998.
 Also, MICHR Informatics has developed UMHealthResearch.org (UMHR), a public website that allows participants to search for studies using various parameters and express interest in the studies that fit them.
 These volunteer participants create personal accounts with self-reported demographic and health information, and researchers create digital postings that describe their study and eligibility criteria.
 A matching algorithm continuously runs to link eligible volunteers with studies open for recruitment.
 UMHR currently has tens of thousands of registered volunteers interested in clinical research.

 Network Based Research: MICHR’s Network Based Research (NBR) Program facilitates multisite research studies from the national Clinical Research Networks (CRNs).
 The NBR team connects Michigan Medicine (MM) faculty with CRN trial opportunities and brings faculty-initiated proposals to the CRNs for multisite participation.
 The NBR provides guidance on the multisite research process, consultation, cohort discovery, and offers informatics support for faculty on their comparative effectiveness research and pragmatic trials.
 NBR participates in the NIH NCATS CTSA Program, Trial Innovation Network (TIN); Patient-Centered Outcomes Research Institute® (PCORI®), PCORnet®, the National Patient-Centered Clinical Research Network; The PaTH Patient Empowered Research, Clinical Research Network, and the NIH NCATS National Clinical Cohort Collaborative (N3).